XuewenWangUGA/snpAP/README.md

-# SAP for snp Allele Probability
+# SnpAP for snp Allele Probability

-snpAlleleProbability (SAP) is a bioinformatic tool to calculate the likelyhood of snp alleles
+snpAlleleProbability (SnpAP) is a bioinformatic tool to calculate the likelyhood of snp alleles

 # Run
-type this command in command terminal:
+Type this command in command terminal:

 `python3 snpAlleleProbability.py`